-In a world where people are connected 24/7 to social media and where people take more and more photos, it is difficult to find a marked division between photographers and social media users.
+In a world where people are connected 24/7 to social media and take more and more photos, it’s difficult to find a marked division between photographers and social media users.

-Photography, especially photojournalism, has changed over the years thanks to all the new technological devices, like smartphones, but the purpose behind the work of a photographer has never changed.
-While people take pictures to showcase their lifestyle and all the “cool” things they do, photographers have been working on meaningful pictures that represent the reality we live in.
+Photography, especially photojournalism, has changed over the years thanks to all sorts of new technological devices, like smartphones, but the purpose behind the work of a photographer has never changed.
+While people take pictures to showcase their lifestyle and the “cool” things they do, photographers have been working on meaningful pictures that represent the reality we live in.

 I talked with Camilla Ferrari, an Italian visual storyteller and photographer who has been nominated by Artsy as one of the 20 Rising Female Photojournalists, she has been nominated for the Joop Swart Masterclass and selected as one of 2019 PDN’s 30: New and Emerging Photographers to Watch, for the Nikon-NOOR Academy Masterclass in Turin, Italy, and for the Eddie Adams Workshop XXXI.

 Her profile on Instagram show a mixture of still and moving images, taking advantage of the multiple tools of this social media.

 When did you start getting close to photography?